dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 To support preheating for harbor with self-signed certificates, the Manager configuration needs to be modified.

+> Notice: If harbor is not configured with self-signed certificates, please ignore the following.

 Configure Manager yaml file, The default path in Linux is `/etc/dragonfly/manager.yaml` in linux, refer to [Manager](../reference/configuration/manager.md).